copych/AcidBox/README.md

 Also you will need to upload drum samples to the ESP32 flash (LittleFS).
 To do so follow the instructions: https://github.com/lorol/LITTLEFS#arduino-esp32-littlefs-filesystem-upload-tool

 # What if you only have WROOM module (no PSRAM)
 You can still compile and run the app, with NO_PSRAM option in the config.h.
+Note, that in this case you will get NO DELAY, NO REVERB and just ONE DRUM KIT.

-In ArduinoIDE select:
+In ArduinoIDE (I used v.1.8.20) select:
 * board: ESP32 Dev Module
 * partition scheme: No OTA (1MB APP/ 3MB SPDIFF)
 * PSRAM: disabled